Skip to main content

 As you know, I will be moving to [New Department / New Team] from [Transfer Date].
 Since this is my last week working with you day to day, I wanted to say thank you.

 This team has been a big part of my experience at [Company Name].
-I have appreciated the way we handled [project / busy period / shared challenge], and I will take a lot from the way everyone supported each other when things were moving quickly.
+I have appreciated how we handled [project / busy period / shared challenge], and I will take with me the way everyone supported each other when things were moving quickly.

 Although I am not leaving the company, I know the daily rhythm will change.
-I will miss working with you as closely as I have, but I am glad we will still be connected across the business.
+I will miss working with you as closely as before, but I am glad we will remain connected across the business.

-Thank you again for the support, patience, and good conversations.
-Please do not hesitate to reach out if I can help during the transition.
+Thank you again for your support, patience, and good conversations.
+Please feel free to reach out if I can help during the transition.

 Best,